 Write for a practitioner audience

-If you are an academic, then you have good job-related reasons to want to publish: your job and your promotion depends on your keeping up your publishing profile in quality scholarly journals.
-If you are a practising manager, however, writing for publication is not part of your job and can seem much less important than keeping up with your targets and the inevitable fire-fighting.
+If you are an academic, then you have compelling reasons to publish: your job and your status depends on maintaining your publishing profile in quality scholarly journals.

 - Because you may have done something interesting and/or that has made a difference, or your company or organisation has something to say!
 If you have a new product, development or initiative which could be communicated as part of a case study, then publishing will get your company or organisation noticed.